 Furthermore, I noticed that these tech workers do not have the etiquette of living in America.
 As I chat with some of these so-called tech workers, they can’t even explain a process of how a computer turns on and functions.
 When my friend and I were growing up in the Bay Area, we were taught by our parents to appreciate what America stands for, quality and equality for all.
-We worked hard since Middle School to get good grades and during high school years worked part time to save up for college.
+We worked hard since middle school to get good grades, and during high school years worked part time to save up for college.
 Because we thought that if we work hard, stay true to ourselves and our country, we will be successful one day.
 Now in our 40s I see that we are still working hard to make ends meet.
 Why is this happening?
 Why are foreign workers coming in getting $100K a year and buying fancy cars and houses, with student loans to pay off.

 These tech workers seems like they are from one area of India.
 Digging even deeper into this situation, India is a vast country and despite this fact why are there only workers from one region of the country?
 This makes me believe that there is a severe case of nepotism happening here.

 This has got to stop.
 What will happen to our children who spend so much money going to colleges with expensive tuition fees with no sign of opportunity on the horizon for them where they live and want to thrive.

 5 April 2018